 If you raise only the front of the drum, the pedal will cause the front hoop to bend and warp.

-The tension on one half of the head is greater than the other, causing it to be out of tune with itself and raising the drum’s pitch.
-Usually not what you want.
+The tension on one half of the head is greater than the other, causing it to be out of tune and raising the drum’s pitch—usually not what you want.

-Taking your pedal and putting it on the front hoop is the easiest way to keep your bass drum level.
+The easiest way to keep your bass drum level is to take your pedal and put it on the front hoop.
 Adjust the spurs until they rest on the floor when the pedal is locked in place.
-Then reinstall the pedal on the batter hoop and you’ve got your drum off the floor but level.
+Then, reinstall the pedal on the batter hoop, and your drum is off the floor but level.

 The lugs are small metal tubes attached to the drum’s shell, which act as attachment points for the tension rods.